Mimicking Production Behavior with Generated Mocks: Mock Generation with

 The oracle in a unit test specifies a behavior that is expected as a consequence of running the MUT with a specific test input \cite{barr2014oracle}.
 In the context of the tests generated by \rick, the oracles in the generated test verify the behavior of the MUT, while isolating it from method calls to external objects made within the MUT, i.e., mockable method calls.
 This facilitates the decoupling of the MUT from its environment, and allows the focus of the testing to be on the MUT itself.
 Moreover, the behavior being verified in the generated tests, both for the MUT and the mockable method calls, is sourced from production.
 This means that through these generated tests, developers can verify how the system behaves for actual users.

 There is no systematized knowledge on oracles for tests with mocks.
-To overcome this, we now define three categories of oracles, all considered by \rick.
+To overcome this, we now define three categories of oracles, all implemented by \rick.

-\textbf{Output Oracle, OO}: The first category of tests generated by \rick have an output oracle.
-This oracle verifies that the output produced by the invocation of the MUT within the test is equal to the one that was observed in production.
-A failure in a test with an output oracle can indicate a regression in the MUT, which may be caused by its interaction with the mockable method call. \autoref{lst:test-oo} presents an example of a generated test with an output oracle.
+\textbf{Output Oracle, OO}: \revisedthree{The first category of tests generated by \rick have an output oracle.
+This oracle verifies that the behavior of the MUT is the same as the one observed in production, despite the introduction of mock objects.
+Even though this oracle relies on regular assertions, we still consider it as a mock-based oracle, as it assesses the behavior of the MUT in the presence of mock objects. } A failure in a test with an output oracle indicates a regression in the MUT, which may be caused by its interaction with the mockable method call. \autoref{lst:test-oo} presents an example of a generated test with an output oracle.
 The MUT is \texttt{methodUnderTestOne}, and the mockable method call is \texttt{mockableMethodOne}.
 This test corresponds to one invocation of \texttt{methodUnderTestOne} observed by \rick in production.
 The test recreates the receiving object, \texttt{productionObj}, as it was observed in production, by deserializing it (line $5$).
 Next, it mocks the field \texttt{extField} and injects it into \texttt{productionObj} (line $8$).
 This is followed in line $11$ by stubbing \texttt{mockableMethodOne}, to return a value of \texttt{27} when invoked with the parameter \texttt{true}, in accordance with the observed production behavior of \texttt{mockableMethodOne}.
 On line $14$, \texttt{methodUnderTestOne} is invoked on \texttt{productionObj} with the production parameter \texttt{17}.
 Finally, the output oracle is the assertion on line $17$, which verifies that the output from this invocation of \texttt{methodUnderTestOne}, with the stubbed call to \texttt{mockableMethodOne}, is \texttt{42}, which is the value observed for this invocation in production.